influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/introduction.md

    * GO time constructs.
       * example: `shift(6h)`
    * Other nodes and their pipelines captured in variables within the script.
-      * example: `var lows = batch... join(lows)`
+      * example: `var lows = batch... ...|join(lows)`

 The top level nodes that establish the processing style, `stream` and `batch`, are simply declared and take no arguments.
 Nodes with more complex sets of properties rely on **Property methods** for their internal configuration.

-Each script has a flat scope and each variable in the scope can reference a primitive value, such as a string, an integer or a float value, or a node instance with methods that can then be called.
+Each script has a flat scope and each variable in the scope can reference a literal value, such as a string, an integer or a float value, or a node instance with methods that can then be called.

 As mentioned, these methods come in two forms.

 * **Property methods** &ndash; A property method modifies the internal properties of a node and returns a reference to the same node.
 Property methods are called using dot ('.') notation.
 * **Chaining methods** &ndash; A chaining method creates a new child node and returns a reference to it.
 Chaining methods are called using pipe ('|') notation.

-The [reference documentation](tbd/) lists the property and chaining methods of each node along with examples and descriptions.
+The [node reference documentation](/kapacitor/v1.3/nodes/) lists the property and chaining methods of each node along with examples and descriptions.

 <!-- The `stream` and `batch` variables are an instance of a [StreamNode](/kapacitor/v1.3/nodes/stream_node/) or [BatchNode](/kapacitor/v1.3/nodes/batch_node/) respectively. -->

 # Pipelines

 Every TICKscript is broken into one or more **pipelines**.
-A pipeline and its top node can be assigned to a variable allowing the results of different pipelines to be combined.
+The nodes within a pipeline can be assigned to variables allowing the results of different pipelines to be combined or for sections of the pipeline to broken into reasonably understandable functional units.
 Alternately a simple TICKscript can use only one anonymous pipeline.
 The pipeline processing style is set as either `stream` or `batch`.
 These two types of pipelines cannot be combined.

 <!-- Kapacitor uses TICKscripts to define data processing pipelines.
 A pipeline is set of nodes that process data and edges that connect the nodes. -->